Is It Worth Grading Sports Cards in 2026?

 What Does PSA Grading Cost in 2026?

 A graded card needs to sell for significantly more than a raw copy to justify fees.
-The math:
+With Regular as the current entry point, here’s the math:

-- Even a PSA 7 carries a meaningful premium (this happens on low-pop vintage cards)
+- Even a PSA 7 carries a meaningful premium (low-pop vintage cards still qualify here)

 How to Know If Your Card Will Grade Well